refinedev/refine/documentation/docs/guides-concepts/usage-with-existing-projects/index.md

 ---
-title: Usage with Existing Projects
+title: "Usage with Existing Projects Guide | Guides Concepts in Refine v5"
+description: "Integrate Usage With Existing Projects in Refine v5.
+Learn best practices.
+Explore directory and page.tsx for real-world React admin panels."
 ---

 Integrating Refine into an existing project is as simple as installing `@refinedev/core` package and importing `Refine` component into your application.